 According to a study by the Environmental Working Group, young children in the U.S. are among world’s most polluted with fire retardants.² Their lab test revealed that:³

-Levels of fire retardants in toddlers is three times higher than moms.
+Levels of fire retardants in toddlers is FIVE times higher than moms.

 Total 11 different flame retardants were found in these children